Living Wage Versus The Minimum Wage In Peru

 With higher pay, our drivers are able to work less hours.
 They spend more time at home with family, and are all around happier people.
 This provides you, the best possible ride.

 And while our rates may be a bit higher than some of these other flashy websites out there.
 Our money is reinvested in the local Peruvian economy, as well as in our drivers and their lives.
 The money is being invested in your safety, through drivers getting enough sleep and still making a living wage.
 Creating an all around safer, more reliable, more punctual and dependable workforce designed with you in mind.
 And we continue to hire new drivers.
-In fact just this month we’ve hired on 30 new drivers in Cusco, and are hiring new bus drivers here in Lima.
+In fact recently we’ve hired on 30 new drivers in Cusco.
 We’re spreading the wealth amongst some of the poorest people in the country.
 And in this last year, we’ve implemented a profit sharing plan.
 And on a side note, I’m not “just the business owner”, I’m also a driver.
 These drivers could not make enough money to create a website in order to reach out to the world, so we did it for them.
 Bottom line is, we know you’re a “value shopper” and want to know you’re getting and doing something with your money.
 You are, you’re helping everyday Peruvians better their lives, while getting the best airport taxis in the country.